 The Baltics became an important center of shipping and seafaring trade and several commodities such as lumber, amber, silver, salt, and hemp were culled and then shipped by various neighboring countries including Poland and the Scandinavian nations.

 German, Dutch, Danish and even Scottish migrants settled in various parts of the Baltics.
 Both Denmark and Sweden held sway in the region, until the Imperial Russia took over.
 In 1871, when Germany assumed control of the entire region, but were evicted post World War II, and the region fell under Soviet rule.
-Lithuania was the very first country to announce that it was ceding from the USSR, and was the fuse that ignited the downfall of the Soviet bloc.
+Lithuania was the very first country to announce that it was ceding from the USSR; it was the fuse that ignited the downfall of the Soviet bloc.

 Allow Exeter International to open the doors of luxury travel, tours and vacations to the Baltics, contact one of our travel experts.